MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.HDInsight/v1.6.1/Add-AzureHDInsightConfigValues.md

 For information about how to submit jobs by using APS and other approaches, see Submit Hadoop jobs in HDInsighthttps://azure.microsoft.com/en-us/documentation/articles/hdinsight-submit-hadoop-jobs-programmatically/.
 For reference information about APS HDInsight, see Azure HDInsight Cmdletshttps://msdn.microsoft.com/en-us/library/mt438705.aspx.

-The **Add-AzureHDInsightConfigValues** cmdlet adds a Hadoop configuration value customization, such as Core-site.xml or Hive-site.xml, or a Hive shared library customization to an azure_2 HDInsight cluster configuration.
+The **Add-AzureHDInsightConfigValues** cmdlet adds a Hadoop configuration value customization, such as Core-site.xml or Hive-site.xml, or a Hive shared library customization to an Azure HDInsight cluster configuration.

 The cmdlet adds custom configuration values to a specified configuration object.
 The custom settings are added to the configuration files of the relevant Hadoop services when the cluster is deployed.